mlrun/mlrun/docs/change-log/index.md

 improve handling of high workloads against the MLRun DB.
 You can configure the number of workers for an MLRun service, which is applied to the service's user-created pods.
 The default is 2.
    - v1.1.0 cannot run on top of 3.0.x.
-   - For Iguazio <v3.5.0 number of workers set to 1 by default.
+   - For Iguazio versions prior to v3.5.0, the number of workers is set to 1 by default.
 To change this number, contact support (helm-chart change required).
    - Multi-instance is not supported for MLrun running on SQLite.
 -  Supports pipeline scheduling.